gguzhov/MDI_assistant_project/README.md

 If you want to get information about one more descipline, just push a button with its name on it

 If you got all the info you needed, push the stop button.
-Next time you want to use this bot, type /start and follow the same intructions:)
+Next time you want to use this bot, type /start and follow the same intructions :)

 <h3 align="center">If you still have any questions...</h3>

 Please contact one of the members of our team:
 <a href="https://github.com/dianamarz" target="_blank">Diana Marzaganova</a>, <a href="https://github.com/margogs" target="_blank">Margarita Gasparova</a>, <a href="https://github.com/gguzhov" target="_blank">Gennady Guzhov</a> or <a href="https://github.com/ThrPHP" target="_blank">Daniil Babaev</a>